-NOTE: The following courses in this major fulfill requirements for the Arts & Sciences Core: (1) ANTH 1103 Encountering Cultures: City as Text; (2) ANTH 3300 Cultural Anthropology or ANTH 3203 Practical Anthropology as an Intercultural Literacy Competency course.
+NOTE: The following courses in this major fulfill requirements for the Arts & Sciences Core: (1) ANTH 1103 Encountering Cultures; (2) ANTH 3300 Cultural Anthropology or ANTH 3203 Practical Anthropology as the "I" competency course.

 Requirements for the Online B.A. or B.S. with an Intercultural Studies Minor.
 To earn the online Bachelor of Science degree with a major in Bible & Theology and an Intercultural Studies Minor, students must complete the following degree components: